Skip to content

 Recognition of Prior Learning (RPL)

 Some professional doctorate candidates may be exempt from studying one or more taught modules because they have demonstrated prior learning in accordance with the University’s RPL procedure.
-In some cases, these candidates may have a shorter period of registration as set by the Graduate School Committee and calculated pro rata in accordance with table 1, above.
+In some cases, these candidates may have a shorter period of registration as calculated pro-rata in accordance with table 1, above.

 Supervision

 The principal supervisor should normally have either supervised to successful completion a minimum of one postgraduate research degree at the level they are intending to supervise.
-An employee of the University who does not meet this requirement may apply to the Graduate School Committee to be appointed as a Principal Supervisor.
+An employee of the University who does not meet this requirement may exceptionally, with approval of the Head of Department and School Associate Dean for Research and Innovation, be appointed as a Principal Supervisor.

-Supervision meetings should be held regularly, and the University expects that normally an average of 10 meetings per annum will be held.
-These meetings may be held either face-to-face or virtually.
+Supervision meetings should be held regularly, and the University expects that normally an average of 10 meetings per annum will be held for full-time candidates These meetings may be held either face-to-face or virtually.
 For part-time candidates, the University expects supervision meetings to be held regularly and on average five per annum will be held.
 PSRB requirements for some professional doctorates may specify more regular contact.
-It is the candidate’s responsibility to keep a record of each supervisory meeting, using the template available [link to be added when available] to record each supervisory meeting.
+It is the candidate’s responsibility to keep a record of each supervisory meeting and to ensure that this is signed-off by the supervisory team and uploaded to the student record system.

 For candidates who require a visa to study in the UK, the regularity of supervisory contact must be in accordance with UKVI requirements.